-Version Bytes Name Data Type Description 14 4 header uint32 Contains: • fOverwintered flag (bit 31) • version (bits 300) - transaction version .
+Version Bytes Name Data Type Description 14 4 header uint32 Contains: · fOverwintered flag (bit 31) · version (bits 300) - transaction version .
 34 4 nVersionGroupId uint32 Version group ID (nonzero).
-14 Varies tx_in_count compactSize Number of transparent inputs .
+14 Varies tx_in_count compactSize Number of transparent inputs.
 14 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin.
-14 Varies tx_out_count compactSize Number of transparent outputs .
+14 Varies tx_out_count compactSize Number of transparent outputs.
 14 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin.
 14 4 lock_time uint32 Unix-epoch UTC time or block height , encoded as in Bitcoin .
 34 4 nExpiryHeight uint32 A block height after which the transaction will expire, or 0 to disable expiry.
 [ZIP-203] 4 8 valueBalanceSapling int64 The net value of Sapling spends minus outputs.
 4 Varies nSpendsSapling compactSize The number of Spend descriptions in vSpendsSapling.
-4 384∙ nSpendsSapling vSpendsSapling SpendDescriptionV4 [nSpendsSapling] A sequence of Spend descriptions , encoded per §7.3 'Spend Description Encoding and Consensus' on p.
-91. 4 Varies nOutputsSapling compactSize The number of Output descriptions in vOutputsSapling.
-4 948. nOutputsSapling vOutputsSapling OutputDescriptionV4 [nOutputsSapling] A sequence of Output descriptions , encoded per §7.4 'Output Description Encoding and Consensus' on p.
-92. 24 Varies nJoinSplit compactSize The number of JoinSplit descriptions in vJoinSplit.
+4 384. nSpendsSapling vSpendsSapling SpendDescriptionV4 [nSpendsSapling] A sequence of Spend descriptions , encoded per §7.3 'Spend Description Encoding and Consensus' on p.
+92. 4 Varies nOutputsSapling compactSize The number of Output descriptions in v0utputsSapling.
+4 948. nOutputsSapling vOutputsSapling OutputDescriptionV4 [nOutputsSapling] A sequence of Output descriptions , encoded per §7.4 'Output Description Encoding and Consensus ' on p.93.
+24 Varies nJoinSplit compactSize The number of JoinSplit descriptions in vJoinSplit.
 23 1802. nJoinSplit vJoinSplit JSDescriptionBCTV14 [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded per §7.2 'JoinSplit Description Encoding and Consensus' on p.
 91. 4 1698. nJoinSplit vJoinSplit JSDescriptionGroth16 [nJoinSplit] A sequence of JoinSplit descriptions using Groth16 proofs, encoded per §7.2 'JoinSplit Description Encoding and Consensus ' on p.
 91. 24 † 32 joinSplitPubKey byte[32] An encoding of a JoinSplitSig public validating key .
-24 † 64 joinSplitSig byte[64] A signature on a prefix of the transaction encoding, validated using joinSplitPubKey as specified in §4.10 Non-malleability (Sprout)' on p.
-39. 4 ‡ 64 bindingSigSapling byte[64] A Sapling binding signature on the SIGHASH transaction hash, validated as specified in § 5.4.6.2 'Binding Signature (Sapling)' on p.
-69.
+24 † 64 joinSplitSig byte[64] A signature on a prefix of the transaction encoding, validated using joinSplitPubKey as specified in §4.10 'Non-malleability ( Sprout )' on p.40.
+4 ‡ 64 bindingSigSapling byte[64] A Sapling binding signature on the SIGHASH transaction hash, validated as specified in §5.4.6.2 'Binding Signature ( Sapling )' on p.70.

 \ Version constraints apply to the effectiveVersion, which is equal to min(2, version) when fOverwintered = 0 and to version otherwise.
+The consensus rules later in this section specify constraints on nVersionGroupId depending on effectiveVersion.